marijnh/Eloquent-JavaScript/06_object.md

 It looks like we just pulled a property out of an empty object.
 But in fact `toString` is a method stored in `Object.prototype`, meaning it is available in most objects.

 When an object gets a request for a property that it does not have, its prototype will be searched for the property.
-If that doesn't have it, _its_ prototype is searched, and so on until an object is reached has has no prototype (`Object.prototype` is such an object).
+If that doesn't have it, _its_ prototype is searched, and so on until an object is reached has no prototype (`Object.prototype` is such an object).

 ```
 console.log(Object.getPrototypeOf({}) == Object.prototype);